 Who knows, maybe we will get an opportunity to look into Relx later this year again?

 Trivia fact: the Elsevier part of the company dates all the way back to 1580 when Dutch bookbinder Louis Elzevier settles down in Leiden.
-That’s where the family started to expand its business in publishing some of the best academic research from the 17th century.
+That’s when the family started to expand its business by publishing some of the best academic research from the 17th century.
 The rest is history!

 5. Smith & Nephew plc